 Is the society currently facing multiple-year net losses or is the membership association technology outdated?
 Than a financially disciplined, bottom-line, results oriented manager with experience managing non-profits in a collaborative environment can help reshape the organization to not only get back on solid ground but to flourish.

-Since December 2017 – International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director and is transitioning the society from their previous management company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany.
+Since December 2017 – International Society for Developmental Psychobiology (ISDP), Joan Oefner has been appointed the Managing Director and has transitioned the society from their previous management company in Texas to her Virtual Office in New Jersey, USA and Regensburg, Germany.
 Please visit the website we recently designed for more information: www.isdp.org.
-The first order of business is to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission and online programming.
+The first order of business was to set up a new online association management system using www.x-cd.com for membership, meeting registration, abstract submission, award applications and online programming.
 The International Society for Developmental Psychobiology (ISDP) is an international non-profit organization which encourages research on the development of behavior in all organisms including man, with special attention to the effects of biological factors operating at any level of organization.
 The society holds annual meetings to facilitate communication of research results and theory in the area of Developmental Psychobiology.
 The ISDP strongly supports and encourages young scientists with travel awards, networking and meeting events designed specifically for the students.

 Society for Molecular Imaging, (2002 – 2006) Served as the founding Executive Director as the society’s membership grew from 200 – 1,250 full, student & industry members and meeting attendance grew year on year from 650 to 1,250 participants.
 Organized their annual meetings in San Francisco, St. Louis, Cologne, Germany and the Big Island, Hawaii with each meeting drawing increased attendance, abstract submissions, support from industry and adding to the Society’s financial reserves while becoming the “internationally renowned platform for reporting on the most important advances in molecular imaging” (Christopher Contag, PhD, President of SMI from 2002-2003).
 Managed the society with a Virtual Office, with both a German and Texas base, until the society began having joint meetings in 2007 with a clinically oriented affiliated society.
 As of 2011, the two societies merged to become the World Molecular Imaging Society, WMIS.